 The moon is a sphere that travels once around Earth every 27.3 days.
 It also takes about 27 days for the moon to rotate on its axis.
 So, the moon always shows us the same face; there is no single "dark side" of the moon.
 As the moon revolves around Earth, it is illuminated from varying angles by the sun — what we see when we look at the moon is reflected sunlight.
 On average, the moon rises about 50 minutes later each day, which means sometimes it rises during daylight and other times at night.

 At new moon, the moon is between Earth and the sun, so that the side of the moon facing toward us receives no direct sunlight, and is lit only by dim sunlight reflected from Earth.

-A week after new moon, the moon is 90 degrees away from the sun in the sky and is half-illuminated from our point of view, what we call first quarter because it is about a quarter of the way around Earth.
+A week after the new moon, the moon is 90 degrees away from the sun in the sky and is half-illuminated from our point of view — what we call first quarter because it is about a quarter of the way around Earth.

 When the moon has moved 180 degrees from its new moon position, the sun, Earth and the moon form a line.
 The moon’s disk is as close as it can be to being fully illuminated by the sun, so this is called full moon.